bal-agates/python-gdcm-examples/README.md

 11) Ran without errors.
 I am not sure if the output is correct.
 12) Ran without errors on private dataset.
 I am not sure if the output is correct.
 13) Ran without errors.
 I am not sure if the output is correct.
-No stdout after "Sorter:".
+No stdout after "Sorter:" which is suspicous.
 14) Ran without errors.
-I do not have dataset with specific tag so no output and not thoroughly tested.
+I do not have dataset with the specific tag (0x2005, 0x1132) so no output and not thoroughly tested.
 I am not sure what this is supposed to be doing.
 Link in comments was broken.

+### Error outputs

 ``` text
 python HelloWorld.py test_data/examples_palette.dcm